Generating crossmodal gene expression from cancer histopathology improves multimodal AI predictions: METHODS

 \subsubsection{Conformal for gradation}

-Conformal prediction is performed for gradation to provide the clinicians with a calibration set of the most probable grade options.
+Conformal prediction is performed to estimate the reliability of model predicted grades and to provide clinicians with a conformal set of the most probable grade options.
 Marginal conformal prediction ensures that the coverage of prediction obtained for a population is more than $1-\alpha$, where $\alpha$ is a chosen error rate \cite{conformal}.
-The conformal condition for gradation is given by the equation,
+The marginal coverage property for gradation is given by the equation,

 where $C$ represents the conformal set consisting of probable prediction classes to gain the desired coverage of at least $1-\alpha$.
+While marginal calibration ensures desired coverage for the entire population, it fails to ensure the fairness of coverage stratified over demographic groups.
+For instance, given a desired coverage of 90\%, female patients may have obtained 100\% coverage while male patients may have obtained 80\% coverage, still satisfying the marginal coverage property.
+Thus, we further ensure coverage stratified over groups for all demographic categories.
+The stratified conditional coverage property for gradation is given by the equation,

-Algorithm \ref{algo_cpgrade} specifies the procedure for performing conformal gradation \cite{conformal}.
-The uncertainty for gradation is computed using the conformal set by the equation,
+where G represents the demographic category (gender, age, etc.) and $g_i$ represents the groups (male, female, age $<40$, age $>60$, etc) in the category.
+Box \ref{algo_box3} specifies the procedure for performing conformal prediction for gradation \cite{conformal}.
+The uncertainty for gradation is computed using the predicted conformal set by the equation,

-where $|C|$ represents the cardinality of the conformal set, $N$ represents the number of classes and $\Delta_{max}$ stands for the maximum difference between the classes in the conformal set.
+where $|C|$ represents the cardinality of the conformal set, $N$ represents the number of grade classes, and $\Delta_{max}$ stands for the maximum difference between the grades in the conformal set.